zyadhany/simple_shell/README.md

 Sheriff Oladimeji

 ------------------
-DESCRIPTION:
+ABOUT S_SHELL
 ------------------
 Code compilation: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

-S_SHELL inteprets command with its arguments/flags, if it exits.
+S_SHELL inteprets command with its arguments/flags, if it exits

 When command does not exist, the corresponding error is displayed

+Code is written with respect to Betty style

 -------------------
 ALLOWED FUNCTIONS